pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 reduction ratio renders necessary a more expensive processing.
 On the other hand,

-TABLE XLIII

-EFFECT OF VARIATION IN PROCESSING COSTS ON PRICE OF MICROCOPY POSITIVE OF A BOOK OF 100 PAGES, 6″ x 9″, IN VARYING REDUCTION RATIOS (16mm. film calculated at .43″ width of usable surface)

-## TODO

-Price of Film and Processing
-Low (2½¢ for 35mm. $.025 High
-£¼¢ for lémm. .0225 $.05

-Reduction Ratio Footage of Film

-35mm.
-150 inches $.3125 $.625
-35mm.
-66 inches 18754 -5025¢
-35mm.
-38 inches -08¢ .16¢

-16mm.
-65 inches
-16mm.
-29 inches
-16 inches

--50¢
+{% include table.html tab="43" %}

 {% include pagebreak.html canvas=291 %} resort to low processing costs may entail a low reduction ratio, and hence the saving in processing may be sacrificed by in- creasing the material cost.

 Just as in calculating typescript